 If early help is appropriate, the case will be kept under constant review.
 If the pupil's situation does not improve, a referral will be considered.
 All concerns, discussions and decisions made, as well as the reasons for making those decisions, will be recorded in writing by the DSL and recorded on CPOMS.
 All information on CPOMS will be saved and will provide a chronology of concerns and action taken.
 Information will be distributed on a need to know basis.
 CPOMS will be carefully managed by DSL's to ensure that staff have the right access.
+When a new child joins the school records will be shared by the DSL.
 All staff will be able to add to CPOMS but all child protection and safeguarding records will be carefully assigned.
 If a pupil is in immediate danger, a referral will be made to CSCS and/or the police immediately.
 If a pupil has committed a crime, such as sexual violence, the police will be notified without delay.